reactive-firewall/multicast/docs/FAQ.md

 ```
 #### DONE

-If all went well `multicast` is now installed and working :tada:
+If all went well, `multicast` is now installed and working :tada:

 ### How do I use this to receive some UDP Multicast?